algoq369/one/book2.md

 # One: Book Two
 ## When Patterns Speak Across Time and Space

 *A Detailed Map of the Soul's Return Through the Great Traditions*

 *This is the comprehensive exploration.
 For a 3-page introduction to the macrocosm-microcosm connections, see Book One.*
-*A Simple Map of the Soul's Return Through the Great Traditions*

 ---